daniellevb00/scraping-dutch-housing-market/README.md

 * [Daniëlle van Bruggen](https://github.com/daniellevb00), d.m.vanbruggen@tilburguniversity.edu

 # Documentation

 ## 1 Motivation

+Our datasource 'Huizenzoeker.nl' fits well into the data aggregator and low scale/scope category of Figure W3.1: Data Source Exploration of the 'Fields of Gold' paper (*add a reference*).
+Namely the data available on Huizenzoeker.nl is less detailed, but contains data from multiple platforms (multi-platform data), and it has only regional coverage as opposed to global coverage (only presents data on the housing market for the municipalities in the Netherlands; so for the most part only useful for those living or planning to live in the Netherlands).
+As for content type, we can put this site into the e-commerce type (??, not sure what fits best).

+*add the table from the Fields of Gold paper here*

+Although Huizenzoeker.nl is lesser known (lesser users) than other housing sites (even those on regional level too) such as Funda, it offers the richer data and novel measures we need to answer our research questions.
+Instead of having to gather the data from numerous pimrary data providers in the housing sector, this data aggregator facilitated our collection of multi-platform data far more efficiently.

 ### 1.1 For what purpose was the dataset created?
 Was there a specific task in mind?
 Was there a specific gap that needed to be filled?
 Please provide a description.

 As the seriousness of the housing crisis and the shortage of listings differs across the country, we aimed to create a dataset which represented the current housing market for each municipality in every province of the Netherlands.
 It would clarify which places are hit hardest by the crisis and which the least.
 With this dataset, we may faciliate these first-time buyers and young professionals in terms of their search to buy or a rent a house by showing them where they would have the highest chances.
 Furthermore, it would provide them with insights on recent price developments of listings in a certain area, which helps them in negotiations about the purhcase price.
 Therefore, this dataset provides consumers with other data in addition to what information is offered by their broker (e.g. direct information from the Kadaster).
 There were already some datasets available on the Dutch housing market, however these did not specifically focus on the overbidding aspect of the current crisis which forms an essential part of our research.
 Besides that, instead of only focussing on certain parts of the Netherlands we preferred to focus on all municipalities in the Netherlands to get a more complete picture of the current state of the housing crisis.
 By focusing on municipalities, the units we are analyzing are small enough to deeply dive into the housing market of the Netherlands locally (as opposed to only focusing on provinces), yet, the units are large enough to maintain order and control in our dataset (as opposed to focusing on every house that is for sale in the Netherlands).

 ### 1.2 Who created this dataset (e.g. which team, research group) and on behalf of which entity (e.g., company, institution, organization)?

 Huizenzoeker.nl is an independent platform which is not influenced or moderated by estate agents, as it aims to inform its clients in a honest manner with reliable information.
 It is perceived as an aggregate site which collects information from public different sources, such as JAAP.nl.
 However, as Huizenzoeker.nl is owned by Spotzi, a big data visualizations specialist that focuses on the visualizing and analysing of spatial data, The Huizenzoeker team also provides much data themselves.
 From Spotzi, they retrieve much data on, for example, the value of the listings and development of housing prices.
 This is beneficial to our scraping project as this resulted in longs lists of information present for each listing, municipality, province etc. Therefore, it does not only provide specifics on the houses themselves like every other site, but also on the neighbourhood, the mean income in the municipality, the distance to the closest supermarket, etc. The platform states that it is a partner of JAAP.nl and Huislijn.nl, however it does not have explicit consent from JAAP.NL to show all information that is displayed on JAAP.nl (which seems quite contradictionary).
 In turn, databanks like JAAP.nl get their data from other sites, such as Funda.nl.

 ### 1.3 Who funded the creation of the dataset?
 If there is an associated grant, please provide the name of the grantor and the grant name and number.

 The dataset is funded by advertisers on the site.
 Advertisers can target vistors on the site through the filter options, which allows advertisers to target based on different home characteristics or on region and price range.
 As Spotzi created various profiles from the data they compiled, e.g. starters (young and ambitious), families with children (nest builder), kids away from home (thriving fifties); advertisers can target very specifically to a certain audience within a certain zip code.
 These profiles can also be used on external sites through the Rearch extension function.
+*Maybe we can still add a little more information here*

 ## 2 Composition

 ### 2.1 What do instances that comprise the dataset represent (e.g. documents, photos, people, countries)?
 Are there multiple types of in-stances (e.g. movies, users, ratings; people and interactions between them; nodes and edges)?
 Please provide a description.

+The instances that comprise the dataset represent all municipalities of the Netherlands for every price; this is one type of instance.
+Therefore, the entities thus summarize the data of the housing market (for every house) in that municipality; these values thus represent the averages per municipality (step 3 of the navigation path below).
+The instances are connected to eachother by the province that they are in; therefore all municipalities also belong to a larger type of instance, the provinces (step 2 of the navigation path below).

-The instances that comprise the dataset represent houses.
+The instances that comprise the dataset represent houses (*maybe more specific, so all houses or houses recently sold or currently available?*).
 However, in our dataset housing data is grouped at muncipality-level, where values represent the average number per municipality (step 3 of navigation path below).
 In turn, all municipalities belong to a larger type of instance, the provinces (step 2 of navigation path below).

 The following screenshots represent a brief navigation path: